emsesp/EMS-ESP32/README.md

 Firstly, some acknowledgments and kudos to the following people who have open-sourced their projects which have helped me tremendously:

  **susisstrolch** - Probably the first working version of the EMS bridge circuit I found designed for the ESP8266.
-I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code logic.
+I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code logic for reading telegrams.

- **bbqkees** - Kees built a [circuit](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) and some sample Arduino code to read from the EMS and push messages to Domoticz.
+ **bbqkees** - Kees built a working [circuit](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) and some sample Arduino code to read from the EMS and push messages to Domoticz.
 His SMD board is also now available for purchase.

- **EMS Wiki** - A comprehensive [reference](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme) for decoding the EMS telegrams, which I found not always to be 100% accurate.
-It's in German so use Google Translate if you need help.
+ **EMS Wiki** - A comprehensive [reference](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme) (in German) for the EMS bus which is a little outdated, not 100% accurate and unfortunately no longer maintained.

 ## Supported Boilers Types

 Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols work with this design.
 This includes Nefit, Buderus, Worcester and Junkers (all copyrighted).
-Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you cause serious damage to your boiler.
+Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your boiler or thermostat.

 ## Supported ESP8266 devices

-I've tested the code and circuit with a few ESP8266 development boards such as the Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and Nodemcu2 boards.
-It will also work on bare ESP8266 chips such as the E-12s but do make sure you disabled the LED support and wire the UART correctly as the code doesn't use the normal Rx and Tx pins.
-This is explained below.
+I've tested the code and circuit with a few ESP8266 development boards such as the Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and Nodemcu2 dev boards.
+It will also work on bare ESP8266 chips such as the ESP-12E but do make sure you disabled the LED support and wire the UART correctly as the code doesn't use the normal Rx and Tx pins.
+Why is explained later.

 ## Getting Started

 1. Either build the circuit below or purchase a ready built board from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20).
 2. Get an ESP8266 dev board and connect the 2 EMS output lines from the boiler to the circuit and the Rx and Tx out to ESP pins D7 and D8 respectively.
 The EMS connection can either be the 12-15V AC direct from the thermostat bus line or from the 3.5" Service Jack at the front.
-3. Optionally connect the three LEDs to show Rx and Tx traffic and Error codes to pins D1, D2, D3 respectively.
-I use 220 Ohm pull-down resistors.
-These pins are configurable in ``boiler.ino``.
-This is further explained in the **code** section below.
+3. Optionally connect an external LED or decide to use the onboard ESP8266 LED.
+This will flash when there is an error on the EMS bus line or stay solid when it's connected.
+4. Modify `my_custom.h`
-4. Build and upload the firmware to the ESP8266 device.
-I used Platformio with Visual Studio.
-Do make sure you set the MQTT and WiFi credentials correctly and if you're not using MQTT leave the MQTT_IP blank.
-The firmware supports OTA too with the default hostname as 'boiler' (or 'boiler.' depending on your OS and how the mdns resolves hostnames).
+5. Build and upload the firmware to the ESP8266 device.
+I used Platformio with Visual Studio Code but using Atom or a command-line is just as easy if you don't plan to make code changes.
+Do make sure you set the MQTT and WiFi credentials correctly in the build flags and if you're not using MQTT leave the MQTT_IP blank.
+The firmware supports OTA too with the default hostname as 'boiler'.
-5. Power the ESP either via USB or direct into the 5v vin pin from an external power 5V volts supply with min 400mA.
+6. Power the ESP either via USB or direct into the 5v vin pin from an external power 5V volts supply with min 400mA.
-6. Attach the 3v3 out on the ESP8266 to the DC power line on the EMS circuit as indicated in the schematics.
+7. Attach the 3v3 out on the ESP8266 to the DC power line on the EMS circuit as indicated in the schematics.
-7. The WiFi connects via DHCP by default.
+8. The WiFi connects via DHCP by default.
 Find the IP by from your router and then telnet (port 23) to it.
+If a connection can't be made it will go into Access Point mode.
 Tip: to enable Telnet on Windows run `dism /online /Enable-Feature /FeatureName:TelnetClient` or install something like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 If everything is working you should see the messages appear in the window as shown in the next section.
-However if you're unable to locate the IP of the ESP then probably the WiFi failed to instantiate.
-In this case add -DUSE_SERIAL to the build options, connect at USB, build, upload and then use a terminal to connect to the serial port to see the debug messages.
-A word of warning, do not use both a USB and power from the EMS at the same time.
+However if you're unable to locate the IP of the ESP then something went wrong.
+Re-compile with the -DDEBUG_SUPPORT and connect via USB to a PC and check the Serial log for errors.

 ## Monitoring The Output